-Crite eria Indi cators ToC Outcomes 6.2 Pay and conditions for staff and workers and for contract workers always meet at least legal or industry minimum standards and are sufficient to provide decent living wages (DLW).
+Crite eria Indio cator ToC Outcomes 6.2 Pay and conditions for staff and workers and for contract workers always meet at least legal or industry minimum standards and are sufficient to provide decent living wages (DLW).
 (Continued) 6.2.4 (C) The unit of certification provides adequate housing, sanitation facilities, water supplies, medical, educational and welfare amenities to national standards or above, where no such public facilities are available or accessible.
 National laws, or in their absence the ILO Guidance on Workers' Housing Recommendation No. 115, are used.
 In the case of acquisitions of non-certified units, a plan is developed detailing the upgrade of infrastructure.
 A reasonable time (5 years) is allowed to upgrade the infrastructure.
-0 6.2.5 The unit of certification makes efforts to improve workers' access to adequate, sufficient and affordable food.
+Human rights upheld; Safe and decent work 1 6.2.5 The unit of certification makes efforts to improve workers' access to adequate, sufficient and affordable food.
 6.2.6 A DLW is paid to all workers, including those on piece rate/quotas, for whom the calculation is based on achievable quotas during regular work hours.
 PROCEDURAL NOTE: The RSPO Labor Task Force has prepared guidance on the DLW implementation in 2019, including details on how to calculate a DLW.
-The RSPO Secretariat will endeavor to carry out DLW country benchmarks for palm oil producing countries in which RSPO membersoperate and forwhich no Global Living Wage Coalition (GLWC) benchmarks exist.
+The RSPO Secretariat will endeavor to carry out DLW country benchmarks for palm oil producing countries in which RSPO members operate and for which no Global Living Wage Coalition (GLWC) benchmarks exist.
 6.2.7 Permanent, full-time employment is used for all core work performed by the unit of certification.
 Casual, temporary and day labour is limited to jobs that are temporary or seasonal.